elilee476/elilee476.github.io/_posts/2025-02-XX-Military-Industrial-Policy.md

 ## Chips and AI don't blow things up

 An argument related to the idea to the PLA defense-industrial base stuff is the idea that computer chips and software have some great military significance that justifies subsidizing domestic corporations' uncompetitive production lines for chips and other technology products.
-The supposed military importance of chips is often discussed in light of drones, so let's begin our analysis there.
+The supposed military importance of chips--and their necessity for developing AI--is often discussed in light of drones, so let's begin our analysis there.

 Everything I'm about to say on drones is mostly a summary of this excellent article [Why Drones Have Not Revolutionized War: The Enduring Hider-Finder Competition in Air Warfare](https://www.belfercenter.org/publication/why-drones-have-not-revolutionized-war-enduring-hider-finder-competition-air-warfare) from Mauro Gilli, so you should just read that if you want a truly rigorous exposition of my point.